ahallora/Apple-keyboard-layout-windows-10/README.md

-# Apple Magic Key Keyboard layout for Windows 10
+# Apple Magic Keyboard layout for Windows 10
 Remapping of the Apple Magic Keyboard to work with Windows 10

 I have a Apple Magic Keyboard that I want to use with my Windows 10 computer while maintaining the same keyboard layout I'm using on my Macbook.
 This is the closest I can get.
 Thought I would share... :)